Beach wheelchairs

 Sunbathing beach wheelchairs can get you out on the sand to enjoy the beach.

 Sand and sunbathing beach wheelchairs are made of PVC pipe and have a cushioned seat and four fixed wheels.
-You sit upright in a sand beach wheelchair, while a companion pushes the chair with a handle at the back.
+You sit upright in a sand beach wheelchair, while your companion pushes the chair with the handle at the back.
 All sand and sunbathing beach wheelchairs have a seat belt, a footrest, a parking brake, and a beach umbrella holder: bring your own umbrella if you'd like some shade!
-We recommend that you keep your seatbelt fastened while using the chair and set the parking brake when you stop.
-Some models of sand beach wheelchairs have a movable arm for transfers or mesh bag in back to stow your gear.
+Please keep your seatbelt fastened while using the chair and set the parking brake when you stop.
+Most models of sand beach wheelchairs have a movable arm for easy transfers into the chair.

 Sunbathing beach wheelchairs can go across the sand, but you can't take them into the water because the chair can tip over.
 If you want to go into the water, you'll need to use a floating beach wheelchair.